daveamos526/Public-Portfolio/README.md

 # Public-Portfolio
-Includes samples of my coding projects that showcase my knowledge and level of skill pertaining to various programming languages
+Includes examples of my coding projects that showcase my knowledge and level of skill pertaining to various programming languages

 Thank you for taking a look at the various projects I have worked on over the past few years!
 I have included in the portfolio projects that I felt were noteworthy or that display a variety of skills associated with each programming language.